Tasoril/frontend-nanodegree-mobile-portfolio/README.md

 Build Tools:
  - I used GULP as a tool to not only minify the js and css and optimize (compress) images, but I also found that there are plugins for JShint and CSSlint which validate CSS styles and JS code for issues or non-optimal settings.
 I have included my gulpfile.js and package.json in the root directory to display what I used to work on site optimization for index.html and which plugins.
-  - I did NOT minify the CSS or JS for the pizza.html page as those are being evaluated as a part of this project.
+  - Updated all links in index.html, pizza.html, and main.js to point to minified versions for CSS, JS, and images.
-  - Original files for all minified/compressed files can be found in the "preMinified" folder.
-The minified/compressed files are in the source locations, with copies in the "minified" folder.
-The "node_modules" folder has been excluded from the repo.
+  - Original files for all minified/compressed files can be found in their original folders.
+The minified versions of each file are contained within "minified" and then the same directory structure as the source files.
+  - Added 'use strict;' per previous reviewer's suggestion.
+This ensures that the javascript I write or that is input is sane or will not be executed.
+(This is not specific to any particular optimization, and isn't exactly a build tool, but is worth noting as a change regardless)